johnbdk/inverted-pendulum/README.md

 python .\main.py ann --train --model-arch narx --model-path narx.pth --verbose
 ```

-As you can see, on the last example we spacified the model name also.
-This is because we, first, need to load the model, save its current state and continue its training.
+As you can see, on the last example we also specified the model name.
+This is because we, need to load the model first, save its current state and continue its training.

 ```bash
 python main.py gp --sparse --inducing 10 --train